-- Members are entitled to the name of their PCP and/or case manager. - Members are entitled to have a copy of the MC Member Handbook, which includes a description of covered services. - How MC provides after hours and emergency care.
+- Members are entitled to the name of their PCP and/or case manager. - Members are entitled to have a copy of the MC Member Handbook, which includes a description of covered services. - How MC provides after hours and emergency care. - The right to file a complaint about MC. - The right to request information about the structure and operations of MC or their subcontractors. - How MC pays providers, controls costs and uses services.
+This information includes whether MC has Physician Incentive Plans (PIP) and a description of the PIP. - The right to know whether stop loss insurance is required. - General grievance results and a summary of member survey results. - Member costs to get services or treatments that are not covered by MC.

-- The right to file a complaint about MC. - The right to request information about the structure and operations of MC or their subcontractors. - How MC pays providers, controls cost and uses services.
-This information includes whether MC has Physician Incentive Plans (PIP) and a description of the PIP. - The right to know whether stop loss insurance is required. - General grievance results and a summary of member survey results. - Member costs to get services or treatments that are not covered by MC. - How to get services, including services requiring authorization. - How MC evaluates new technology to include as a covered service. - Changes to the member's services or what action to take when a member's PCP leaves MC. - Members have the right to be treated fairly and get covered services without concern about race, ethnicity, national origin (to include those with limited English proficiency), religion, gender, age, mental or physical disability, sexual orientation, genetic information or ability to pay or speak English. - The member may exercise his or her rights and the exercise of those rights shall not adversely affect service delivery to the member.
+- How to get services, including services requiring authorization. - How MC evaluates new technology to include as a covered service. - Changes to the member's services or what action to take when a member's PCP leaves MC. - Members have the right to be treated fairly and get covered services without concern about race, ethnicity, national origin (to include those with limited English proficiency), religion, gender, age, mental or physical disability, sexual orientation, genetic information or ability to pay or speak English.